-There’s thousands of rescue stories with any natural disaster but this one, Floating Mattress Saves Louisiana Man And His Two Dogs, is a personal one because I this man, sat next to him and heard his heart; I didn’t see it on the news or read about it in a newspaper.
+There are thousands of rescue stories with any natural disaster but this one, Floating Mattress Saves Louisiana Man And His Two Dogs, is a personal one because I met this man and listened to his story; I didn’t see it on the news or read about it in a newspaper.
+With the chaos of everything going on, I forgot to write down his name but he did give me permission to share his story and my pictures.

 When I finished scooping poop in the large arena I walked over to these two happy fellows and introduced myself.
 We started chatting and laughing immediately.
 I told him why I was there, where I was from and about my business.
 He asked my opinion about Care.com and said he thought about offering dog boarding on occasion, for the extra money.
 I gave him my opinion about that site, gave him other ideas and places he could post ads, plus gave him some pointers on how to be successful.